Western African Ebola epidemic: Projections of future cases

-In a report released on 23 September 2014, the CDC analysed the impact of under-reporting, which required correction of case numbers by a factor of up to 2.5.
+In a report released on 23 September 2014, the CDC analysed the impact of under-reporting, which required the correction of case numbers by a factor of up to 2.5.
 With this correction factor, approximately 21,000 total cases were estimated for the end of September 2014 in Liberia and Sierra Leone alone.
 The same report predicted that total cases, including unreported cases, could reach 1.4 million in Liberia and Sierra Leone by the end of January 2015 if no improvement in intervention or community behaviour occurred.
 However, at a congressional hearing on 19 November, the Director of the CDC said that the number of Ebola cases was no longer expected to exceed 1 million, moving away from the worst-case scenario that had been previously predicted.

-A study published in December 2014 found that transmission of the Ebola virus occurs principally within families, in hospitals and at funerals.
+A study published in December 2014 found that transmission of the Ebola virus occurs principally within families, in hospitals, and at funerals.
 The data, gathered during three weeks of contact tracing in August, showed that the third person in any transmission chain often knew both the first and second person.
 The authors estimated that between 17% and 70% of cases in Western Africa were unreported—far fewer than had been estimated in prior projections.
-The study concluded that the epidemic would not be as difficult to control as feared, if rapid, vigorous contact tracing and quarantines were employed.
+The study concluded that the epidemic would not be as difficult to control as feared if rapid, vigorous contact tracing and quarantines were employed.